tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Configuration.md

 > NOTE: The `AddOptions()` method installs monitors that get notifications when a  **file-based** configuration source, e.g. a JSON, XML or INI file, is altered.
 Only **file-based** configuration sources support dynamic changes.
 The `builder.Services.Configure<IOptions>(IConfigurationSection)` ends up calling `AddOptions()` too.
 If `AddOptions()` is called, directly or indirectly, a second time, then the application gets notified **twice** for a single change in a configuration file.
 There is a section below on how to monitor changes in JSON configuration files.

-After that the user defined Configuration class may injected wherever a Dependency Injection is allowed.
+After that the user defined Configuration class may injected anywhere a Dependency Injection is allowed.

 ```
 public class HomeController : Controller